-The Lifespan Developmental Psychology Lab is currently working on four projects.
+The Lifespan Developmental Psychology Lab is currently working on five projects.

 The Boston Roybal Center for Active Lifestyle Interventions

 The Boston Roybal Center for Active Lifestyle Interventions is a collaboration among researchers from five Boston-area institutions to develop and test novel, evidence-based programs that promote healthy aging through an active and engaged lifestyle.
 The center, based at Brandeis University and directed by Dr. Margie Lachman, funds pilot projects focusing on strategies to increase and sustain active engagement in vulnerable populations of middle-aged and older adults.
-This research is supported by the Boston Roybal Center for Active Lifestyle Interventions (RALI Boston), Grant# P30 AG048785.
+This research is supported by the Boston Roybal Center for Active Lifestyle Interventions (RALI Boston).

 To find out more information please visit the Boston Roybal Center website.

 Integrative Pathways to Cognitive, Affective, and Brain Health

 Collaborators: Carol Ryff, MPI, Stacey Schaefer, MPI, Sterling Johnson, MPI, University of Wisconsin

 The Midlife in the United States (MIDUS) study is part of a large project in which we collaborate with investigators at the University of Wisconsin-Madison and several other universities.
 We analyze a large longitudinal data set of more than 7,000 adults, ages 25 to 85, from the Midlife in the United States (MIDUS) national survey and a refresher sample.
 Our questions focus on identifying modifiable psychosocial and behavioral factors that help to reduce aging-related declines in health and cognition.